luxonis/depthai-docs-website/source/pages/faq.rst

 Whether intending to use DepthAI with an :ref:`OS-capable host <withos>`, a :ref:`microcontroller over SPI <withmicrocontroller>`
-(in development), or :ref:`completely standalone <standalone>` (in Alpha testing) - we recommend starting with either :ref:`NCS2 mode <ncsmode>` or with the :ref:`DepthAI USB API <Python API>` for prototype/test/etc. as it allows faster iteration/feedback on neural model performance/etc.  And in particular, with NCS2 mode, all the images/video can be used directly from the host (so that you don't have to point the camera at the thing you want to test).
+(in development), or :ref:`completely standalone <standalone>` (in Alpha testing) - we recommend starting with either :ref:`NCS2 mode <ncsmode>` or with the `DepthAI USB API <https://docs.luxonis.com/projects/api/en/latest/install/>`__ for prototype/test/etc. as it allows faster iteration/feedback on neural model performance/etc.  And in particular, with NCS2 mode, all the images/video can be used directly from the host (so that you don't have to point the camera at the thing you want to test).

 In DepthAI mode, theoretically anything that will run in NCS2 mode will run - but sometimes it needs host-side processing if it's a network we've never run before.
 And this work is usually not heavy lifting... for example we had never run semantic segmentation networks before via the DepthAI API (and therefore had no reference code for doing so), but despite this one of our users actually got it working in a day without our help (e.g here).